c-mart/smog/install_guide.md

 (sudo) `python /var/www/smog/manage.py init_db`

-If you are using a SQLite database, we need to change its file permissions so that smog can write to it while running as the Apache user:
+If you are using a SQLite database, we need to change its file/folder permissions so that the Apache user can write to it:

 (sudo) `chown -R www-data:www-data /var/www/smogdb`

 ## Final Steps
-Try browsing to your site. if everything is working your new blog will load!
+Try browsing to your site. if everything is working your new blog will load.

 The first thing you should do is log in with the test account, username "test@test.com" and password "test".
 Navigate to Manage Site -> Manage Users, then change the email and password for the account to make it yours.